La-Fresca/la-fresca-local-deployment/README.md

-# La Fresca Administration Manual
+# La Fresca Administration Manual - Group 20

 This document provides detailed instructions for setting up and running the La Fresca project locally using Docker.
 Follow the steps below to get a successful local deployment.
+To view a already deployed version of the system visit this [link](https://lafresca.ucsc.eu.org)

 ---

 ## Prerequisites